jack1232/WebGPU-Step-By-Step/README.md

 method named ShadersOld.

 I have made a YouTube video that shows the detailed steps on how to update the code examples: https://youtu.be/pfWVH2uaerw

+The WebGPU API version 0.1.4 combines the swap chain and canvas context into a single interface.
+I created a new YouTube Video that shows how to update the cod examples to reflect this change: https://youtu.be/yTkGXYlIjEw